 I aim to help show readers how to bring my tips into their everyday lives.

-Whether it’s motherhood hacks, home design, fashion, career changing, or simply stories!
+Whether it’s motherhood hacks, home design, career-changing tips, or simply stories!

 Meet the Other Family Members

-He complains that Anna has too many clothes, but when you look into his wardrobe you may find about a dozen backpacks.
+He complains that Anna has too many clothes (I truly don’t btw!), but when you look into his wardrobe you may find about a dozen backpacks.
 Apparently, he needs them all.

 Matt is a fellow travel blogger who loves to snowboard and hike in the middle of nowhere for days without having to talk to other humans.
 Or Anna.